 If you’re an American and wondering what in the world American fried rice is, there’s nothing wrong with you.
 American Fried Rice is a Thai invention which is rarely found outside of Thailand.
 It should have been obvious to me, but I didn’t know this when I was a kid.
 I found out soon enough, though.
 But in my defense, how the heck would I have known this wasn’t American?
 You’re a kid.
-They put something called American fried rice in front you, you wouldn’t think it’s anything but American.
+They put something called American fried rice in front you, you wouldn’t think that it’s anything but American.
 I mean, they put something called Lithuanian fried rice in front of you, you’d assume it’s from Lithuania too.

 As far as I know, the story of its genesis has never been penned and canonized, so nobody really knows for sure.
 Many dubious sources state that American Fried Rice was invented in Thailand by the locals during the Vietnam War when a few areas in the country were temporary homes to a large number of US military personnel.
 A couple of 8-year-olds could have thought it up for all I know.
 But since silence is awkward, I decided to come up with a story which, though hovers between apocryphal and downright heretical, doesn’t seem entirely implausible.
 It goes thus.